 Coat and Color: Semi-longhaired, triple-coat that varies from coarse to soft; comes in a wide variety of colors

 Life Expectancy: 10 to 18 yearsContinue to 9 of 10 below.

 09 of 10

 The elegant, long-haired Turkish Angora was once associated with only being white.
 They're most commonly still found in this color and come in many other variations, including black and white.
 Turkish Angoras tend to be best suited to a household where they'll have company for most of the day.
 Outgoing and affectionate, they need plenty of attention and enrichment.
 They're more active than your average cat and can become mischievous if they get bored.
 Unlike most cats, this breed often loves to swim and play in water.

 Weight: 5 to 9 pounds

-Physical Characteristics: Delicate, graceful cats with long, silky coats; can come in a variety of colors and patterns, like white with lavender, chocolate, or Himalayan markings, tabby or calico; eyes are typically blue, emerald, gold, copper, or two different colors
+Coat and Color: Long, silky coats that can come in a variety of colors and patterns, like white with lavender, chocolate, or Himalayan markings, tabby or calico

 10 of 10

 Domestic mixed-breed cats are also called moggies and don't have any formal pedigree.
 If you're looking to adopt a cat, these cats are most commonly found in rescue shelters across the country.
 They are beautiful, intelligent, and affectionate with wonderful temperaments and minimal health issues.
 They come in a wide variety of coat colors and patterns, including black and white.